lalitgupta-blr/design-patterns/README.md

 -----
  Invested Money after investment in bond for simple interest : 220.0

- Invested Money after investment in bond for compund interest : 220.5
+ Invested Money after investment in bond for compound interest : 220.5

 -----